hsun9/SeqQEst/README.md

 Introduction
 -------------
-SeqQEst is a tool to estimate single- and multiple-sample sequence quality, to detect swapped, mislabeled, or contaminated samples, and to confirm genetic lineages through consideration of all available DNA- and RNA-seq data.
+SeqQEst is a tool to estimate single- and multiple-sample sequence quality, to detect swapped, mislabeled, or contaminated samples, and to confirm genetic lineages through consideration of bulk DNA- and RNA-seq data.